v2k8s.io/gengo/v2/codetags Index | Files

 func Parse

-A tag consists of a name, optional arguments, and an optional value.
+A tag consists of a name, optional arguments, and an optional scalar value or tag value.
 For example,

 "name"